opDPSSTeam/Implementation/README.md

 ## Branches

-There are four versions of our DPSS:
+The repository includes four implementations of our Dynamic-Committee Proactive Secret Sharing (DPSS) protocols, covering both optimistic and pessimistic execution paths, and using either Merkle-tree-based or Pointproofs-based vector commitments.

 | Version | Vector Commitment |    Case    |
 | ------- |-------------------|------------|